JBValuesLite/jbvalueslite.github.io/README.md

 - `Header`

 # Todo
-- Value Filter (by range)
+- [ ] Value Filter (by range)
-- Sorting (highest value/demand/stability/rarity)
+- [X] Sorting (highest value/demand/stability/rarity)

 <hr>
-did the project to learn html, css and a little bit of javascript
+did the project to learn html, css and a little bit of javascript.
+Now working on JBValues...

 100% of the credits to: <br>
 [JBValues](https://jbvalues.com/)